Rahul Raj Mayer: Career

 Mayer was born in Selangor, Malaysia.
-In 2007 at the age of eleven he began his karting career.
-Starting his official racing career in 2008 he came in 3rd in the Yamaha SL Cup (Junior) series.
+In 2007, at the age of eleven, he began his karting career.
+Starting his official racing career in 2008, he came in third in the Yamaha SL Cup (Junior) series.

-In 2009 he came in 2nd in the Asian Karting Open Championship (Formula 125 Junior Open).
-In 2010 he came in 2nd for the Yamaha SL Cup (Senior) and 3rd for the Rotax Max Challenge Malaysia (Junior) series.
+In 2009, Mayer came in second in the Asian Karting Open Championship (Formula 125 Junior Open).
+In 2010, he came in second for the Yamaha SL Cup (Senior) and third for the Rotax Max Challenge Malaysia (Junior) series.

-In 2011 he raced in Japan in the Iame X30 Championship where he came in 8th.
-In 2012 he competed in the All Stars Karting Invitational (KF2) and Rotax Invitational Race (Rotax Senior) and came in 3rd and 2nd respectively.
+In 2011, Mayer raced in Japan in the Iame X30 Championship where he came in 8th.
+In 2012 he competed in the All Stars Karting Invitational (KF2) and Rotax Invitational Race (Rotax Senior) and came in third and second respectively.

-In 2012 he competed in single seater racing, starting his career in the Formula Gulf 1000 (FG1000) Championship where after two wins, ten podiums, a Pole Position and three fastest laps he ended the year 2nd place in the Championship.
+In 2012, Mayer competed in single seater racing, starting his career in the Formula Gulf 1000 (FG1000) Championship where after two wins, ten podiums, a pole position and three fastest laps, he ended the year second place in the Championship.

-In 2013 Mayer travelled to the UK to compete in the BRDC Formula 4 Series with team Hillspeed Racing.
+In 2013.
+Mayer travelled to the UK to compete in the BRDC Formula 4 Series with team Hillspeed Racing.
 He completed the year in 17th place.

-In 2014, again with Hillspeed and with more experience, he competed in BRDC Formula 4 and ended the year in 12th place..
+In 2014, again with Hillspeed and with more experience, Mayer competed in BRDC Formula 4 and ended the year in 12th place..

-In 2015 Mayer was signed to Mark Burdett Motorsport and raced in the NEC Formula Renault Monza.
+In 2015, Mayer was signed to Mark Burdett Motorsport and raced in the NEC Formula Renault Monza.

-In late 2015 Mayer, after a 6 month hiatus Mayer participated in the official FIA GP3 test with Campos Racing.
+In late 2015 Mayer, after a six month hiatus Mayer participated in the official FIA GP3 test with Campos Racing.

 This marked the end of a professional motorsport campaign for Mayer as he faced a lack of funding.
-Through his hiatus from motorsport he then spent the next 8 years pursuing higher education as well as co-founding 2 separate businesses.
+Through his hiatus from motorsport, he then spent the next eight years pursuing higher education as well as co-founding two separate businesses.